-Quoted Strings: If a field contains the delimiter character itself, that field should be enclosed in double-quotes.
+Quoted Strings: If a field contains the delimiter character itself, that field should be enclosed in double quotes.

-Nexadata supports the following delimiters in CSV files:
+Nexadata supports the following delimiters:

 Comma ( , )